 Training, qualifications & experience

-- Level 2 Certificate in Awareness of Mental Health Problems NCFE
+- Level 2 Cert in Awareness of Mental Health Problems NCFE

 - Co Production in Health & Social Care - London Borough of Redbridge